 Check out your 2-day itinerary in Copenhagen – from where you can stay to the sights you just have to see!

 With a Copenhagen City Pass, you can experience the best of Copenhagen at the CHEAPEST prices.
 Discounts, attractions, tickets, and even public transport are all standards in any good city pass – be sure invest now and save them $$$ when you arrive!Buy Your Pass NOW!

 If you’re searching for the best place to stay in Copenhagen, the best thing to do is find accommodation that’s central and easy to navigate when you’re touring Copenhagen.

 You can’t talk about places to stay in Copenhagen without mentioning the supremely picturesque, Nyhavn.
-With its gorgeous colorful buildings, sidewalk cafes and a harbor filled with sailboats – this dreamy neighborhood has a plethora of fantastic eateries and entertainment options, including the Royal Theater!
+With its gorgeous colourful buildings, sidewalk cafes and a harbour filled with sailboats – this dreamy neighbourhood has a plethora of fantastic eateries and entertainment options, including the Royal Theater!

 Our Favorite Hostel – Steel House Copenhagen